Gehad-Aboelmagd/CodSoft/README.md

 # CodSoft
 This repository is for CodSoft projects submission. 📣⏳⌛
->CodSoft offers a one-month virtual internship to help developers raise their technical skills to the next level.
+>CodSoft offers a one-month virtual internship to help developers <br>
+raise their technical skills to the next level.

->The intern subject was about C++ passing by gradually difficult tasks.
+The intern subject was about C++ passing by gradually difficult tasks.
 >Task #1 : Number Guessing Game 🤔❓
 >Task #2 : Simple Calculator ➕🟰
 >Task #3 : Tic Tac Toe Game ❌⭕